reema0814/mslearn-fabric/Instructions/Labs/02-data-warehouse.md

 1. At the bottom left of the Power BI portal, switch to the **Data Warehouse** experience.

     The Data Warehouse home page includes a shortcut to create a new warehouse:

-    > **Note**: If you don't see the an icon in the bottom left corner, Fabric isn't enabled for your tenant.
-Fabric is enabled in the admin portal for tenants that have a Power BI Premium subscription.

 2. In the **Data Warehouse** home page, create a new **Warehouse** with a name of your choice.